artefactual/archivematica-storage-service-docs/fixity.rst

 developed by Artefactual.

-The fixity API endpoint validates the contents of the AIP against the checksums and payload oxum listed in the AIP's bag files.
+The fixity API endpoint validates the contents of the AIP against the checksums and payload oxum listed in the AIP's `Bagit files`_.
 This can tell users if files have been modified, deleted, or added to the AIP.

 For more information about fixity and checksums, see the Digital Preservation Coalition's `Digital Preservation Handbook`_.